MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 ---
 # Clean up C and C++ #includes in Visual Studio

-Starting with Visual Studio 17.7 preview 3, Visual Studio provides an `#include` cleanup tool that improves the quality of your code in the following ways:
+Starting with Visual Studio 17.7 preview 3, Visual Studio provides an `#include` cleanup feature that improves the quality of your code in the following ways:
 - Offers to remove unused header files--improving build times and code cleanliness.
 - Offers to add header files for code that is only working because another header file includes the necessary header file.

-The `#include` cleanup tool is on by default.
-To learn how to configure it, see [Config the C++ #include tool in Visual Studio](include-cleanup-config.md).
+Include cleanup is on by default.
+To learn how to configure it, see [Config C/C++ include cleanup in Visual Studio](include-cleanup-config.md).

 ## Direct vs indirect headers

-Here's some terminology to help you understand what the include cleanup tool does:
+Here's some terminology to help you understand what include cleanup does:

 - A direct header is a header that you explicitly `#include` in your code.
 - An indirect header is a header that you don't explicitly `#include`, but that is included by a header file that you directly include.
 We also say that an indirect header is a transitively included header file.

-The include cleanup tool analyzes your code and determines which headers are directly included and which are indirectly included.
+Include cleanup analyzes your code and determines which headers are directly included and which are indirectly included.
 It also determines which header files aren't used.
 Consider the following header file and the program that uses it:

 ```cpp
 // myHeader.h